-- where another institution is not providing review.
+- where another institution is not providing a review.

 - where another institution chooses to defer to the IPA IRB as a primary approver.
 The institution will send IPA IRB an IRB Authorization Agreement on their institutional letterhead.

-- where the PI’s university, donor or partner organization requires it.
-In this instance IPA IRB will review the study as secondary approver pending the primary institution’s approval.
+- where the PI’s university, donor, or partner organization requires it.
+In this instance, IPA IRB will review the study as a secondary approver pending the primary institution’s approval.

-Studies that receive federal funding must be reviewed by an IRB registered with OHRP.
-Institutions engaged in IPA research that is federally funded must file and maintain a Federalwide Assurance (FWA) with OHRP, identifying in the FWA the IRBs on which it is reliant.
+Studies that receive federal funding must be reviewed by an IRB registered with the U.S. Department of Health and Human Services’ Office of Human Research Protections (OHRP).
+Institutions engaged in research that is federally funded must file and maintain a Federalwide Assurance (FWA) with OHRP, identifying in the FWA the IRBs on which it is reliant.
 In addition, the Institution must have in place a current IRB Authorization Agreement with the named IRB.

 If any member of the public wishes to raise a concern about the safety of human subjects participating in IPA IRB-approved activities or to request submission and approval documentation related to an IPA IRB-approved study, they may contact email@example.com.